spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 ![LMRedeem](./../img/LMRedeem1.png)

 _Notes_:
-* User can redeem his LQ tokens before and after program end
-* LQ tokens cannot be redeemed until all previous epochs are compounded or until `redeemLimitDelta` is reached after the end of the program
+* LQ tokens cannot be redeemed **until all previous epochs are compounded** or until `redeemLimitDelta` is reached after the end of the program